-CLICK SIGN-UP BUTTON BELOW TO RECEIVE PERIODIC CNY-CAN UPDATES
+CLICK SIGN-UP BUTTON BELOW TO GET CNY-CAN UPDATES

 What is the project?
 CNY-CAN is a project funded nationally through the Patient-Centered Outcomes Research Institute (PCORI), to bring together older adults, family members who care for older adults, and citizens with health providers and researchers to develop research projects that make it easier for older adults to age well in their own homes, even as age-related health issues arise.
 We know that health care is most effective when patients and family members talk with their health providers about treatment options and take part in deciding which treatments are best for them.
 In the same way, we believe that research intended to improve health care will be most effective if patients and caregivers are part of research decisions from the beginning.